Getting Started with Meditations for Fertility (+ 5 Videos We LOVE)

 10-Minute Fertility Meditation to Invite Your Baby Into Your Womb

-This 10-minute meditation by yoga instructor Brett Larkin is easy to incorporate into your day.
+This 10-minute meditation by yoga instructor Brett Larkin is easy to incorporate into your day (you can also check out our list of fertility yoga poses and routines).
 Her meditation incorporates pranayama, or yogic breathing, techniques, as well as positive affirmations to help you approach the process of TTC with self-compassion.

 Guided Fertility Meditation (Yoga Nidra)